For the Love of Movies

 Youth-oriented program is the latest TFT/Telluride collaboration

-The first of these collaborative events was the inaugural FilmLAB program that brought ten of TFT’s top graduate student, known as FilmLAB Fellows, to the 38th Telluride Festival in 2011, for a exhilarating weekend of screenings and seminars and close encounters with their moviemaking heroes.
+The first of these collaborative events was the inaugural FilmLAB program that brought 10 of TFT’s top graduate student, known as FilmLAB fellows, to the 38th Telluride Festival in 2011, for a exhilarating weekend of screenings and seminars and close encounters with their moviemaking heroes.

 “Telluride and TFT share common values, a strong belief in the power of cinematic storytelling to make a profound difference in the world,” said TFT Dean Teri Schwartz, in her opening remarks at the event.